liferay/liferay-frontend-projects/general/package_structure.md

 We recommend the use of [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage packages in our monorepos.
 In many projects, we've found that doing this obviates much of the need for tools like [Lerna](https://lerna.js.org).

+When working in this way, any `devDependencies` you add should go in the workspace root and not in the individual packages.
+We will probably implement uniform enforcement of this across all of our projects in the future (we already do it in [liferay-portal](https://github.com/liferay/liferay-portal)).

+## `devDependencies`

+Please think carefully before adding a new dev dependency to your project.
+We like to keep our dependency footprints small in our independent packages for many of the same reasons that we do in Liferay DXP itself (see [our policy](../dxp/dev_dependencies.md)).
+Any dependency we add isn't ever going to be purely beneficial; there will always be a cost as well (auditing, tracking API changes, and so on).
+It is all too easy to add a dependency on a project that itself has a huge transitive dependency graph, which means that the overall cost of maintaining dependencies tends to grow faster than you might expect.

 ## Scripts

 ### Linting and formatting